In general, food takes 24 to 72 hours to move through your digestive tract. The exact time depends on the amount and types of foods you’ve eaten.

 Eat more greens, fruit, and whole grains

 Vegetables, fruits, and whole grains are all rich sources of fiber.
-Fiber helps food move through your digestive system more easily.
+Fiber helps food move through your digestive system more easily and completely.

 Limit red meat and processed foods